 I believe that our current relationships and ways of solving problems are often influenced by past events and how we understood them at the time.
 I am interested in the way we unwittingly repeat in adulthood these patterns we learnt in childhood, no matter that they may no longer be helpful, and even that they play a part in maintaining our current problems.

-By recognising these pattern and understanding what triggers them, how they are maintained, we are in a better position to understand our strengths and limitations are, and our possibilities and choices.
+By recognising these patterns and understanding what triggers them, how they are maintained, we are in a better position to understand our strengths and limitations are, and our possibilities and choices.
 To work out new ways of thinking and acting that can help us lead a more fulfilling life.

 I work on the assumption that feeling safe within therapy, forms the basis of our work together.
-My approach is also jargon-free — if things cannot be stated in everyday language, then it is likely that they have not been property expressed or understood.
+My approach is also jargon-free — if things cannot be stated in everyday language, then it is likely that they have not been properly expressed or understood.

 Training, qualifications & experience

 I have been working as a psychotherapist counsellor and supervisor for over 20 years.
 I am also a university lecturer, writer and artist.
 My first degree was in Psychology and I worked for some time as a Youth and Community Worker before doing my counselling training at Roehampton Institute.
 I completed an MA in Counselling at the University of Hertfordshire before going on to complete an Existential psychotherapy training at Regents College, now Regent's University, London.
 I have worked in a number of settings, including the NHS and an alcohol project and with a wide variety of issues.
 I am an accredited member of the BACP and a registered member of the UKCP.

 Accredited register membership